 - 2 Tablespoons of melted butter for brushing rolls

-Punch dough down and knead 4 to 5 minutes on a lightly floured pastry cloth.
-Dough will be sticky, but use as little flour as possible for flouring your hands and the pastry cloth, otherwise the rolls will not be as feathery light as they should be.
+- Punch dough down and knead 4 to 5 minutes on a lightly floured pastry cloth.
+The dough will be sticky, but use as little flour as possible for flouring your hands and the pastry cloth, otherwise, the rolls will not be as feathery light as they should be.

-Serve warm with plenty of butter.
-I pour melted butter on top of the rolls right when the come out of the oven.
+- Serve warm with plenty of butter.
+I pour melted butter on top of the rolls right when they come out of the oven.

 I served up my rolls in my brand new, very pretty Tuscan Everyday Baker but I recommend a bread basket to keep them nice and warm.
 Let me know if you make them!
 They have always been a favorite here!